jvalenzuela/atform/doc/source/org.rst

 Sectioning
 ----------

-By default, testgen will automatically number tests with increasing integers, a simple approach that may be insufficient.
-Most projects will need additional organizational levels to separate related test procedures into sections, and testgen can be configured to use multiple integer fields for numbering tests, e.g., 5.1 or 1.8.9.
+By default, |project_name| will automatically number tests with increasing integers, a simple approach that may be insufficient.
+Most projects will need additional organizational levels to separate related test procedures into sections, and |project_name| can be configured to use multiple integer fields for numbering tests, e.g., 5.1 or 1.8.9.
 Any quantity of fields can be used, although practical values are between two and four.
 The only stipulation regarding numbering is all test procedures must use the same format, i.e., *every* test will be numbered with the same quantity of fields.

-When using two or more numbering fields, testgen refers to each field as a level, with the first, or highest level, as level zero, increasing up to the number of configured levels minus one.
+When using two or more numbering fields, |project_name| refers to each field as a level, with the first, or highest level, as level zero, increasing up to the number of configured levels minus one.
 For example, configuring three levels, tests will be numbered *x.y.z*; where *x* is level zero, *y* is